Magna-Linux/magna-linux/README.md

 # Magna Linux
-Ubuntu-based distribution designed for professionals who require a modern and stable system.
+*A Debian-based Linux distribution tailored toward professionals who require a sleek and stable system.*

+___

+**Magna Linux** is tailored toward professionals who yearn for a modern and streamlined computing experience.

+Running the GNOME desktop environment, Magna Linux provides a modern and intuitive interface without any bloat.